-The best way to determine whether you’re in ketosis and the level of ketones in your body is by testing for them.
+The best way to determine whether you’re in ketosis, and if the level of ketones in your body is healthy, is to test your ketone levels.
 When you’re in ketosis, ketones that aren’t used will spill over into different areas of the body: the breath, urine, and blood.

 Anything between 0.6 and 3.0 mmol is usually optimal ketone range for someone on a keto diet.
-Ketone levels during diabetic ketoacidosis, like we just talked about, are 3–5 times higher than the healthy ranges for nutritional ketosis.
+Ketone levels during diabetic ketoacidosis are 3–5 times higher than the healthy ranges for nutritional ketosis.

-Testing ketones in the urine is a quick, simple, and affordable option.
-Using specific urine strips you can find at most pharmacies, your ketone level is indicated by color after peeing on each strip.
+Ketone urine tests are a quick, simple, and affordable option.
+Using specific urine strips you can find online, your ketone level is indicated by color after peeing on each strip.

 In contrast with urine testing, blood tests for ketone levels are very accurate.
 Using a blood glucose meter and a test strip, you draw a small amount of blood for measurement.

 If you’re going to use this method to test often, be warned that it can be pricey.
-Each test strip can cost between $5 and $10 dollars, and that adds up!
+Each test strip can cost between $5 and $10 dollars, which adds up.

 The advantage of this method is that once you purchase the meter, there are no extra costs involved with repeated tests.

-Weight loss and fat burning: The keto diet has been shown to bring better weight loss results than a calorie-restricted or normal low-carb diet.
-This is likely due to the fact that those on a keto diet are already using fat as their main fuel source, so it becomes easier to burn fat stored within the body as well.
+The keto diet has been shown to bring better weight loss results than calorie restriction[*].
+This is likely due to the fact that those on a keto diet are burning stored fat for energy.

-Neurological conditions: Ketosis has been shown to help reduce seizures in people with epilepsy, especially kids.
-It may also have benefits for people with Alzheimer’s disease, Parkinson’s, or other degenerative cognitive diseases due to the neuroprotective effects of ketones and, likely, the rich nutrition of a ketogenic diet.
+Ketosis has been shown to help reduce seizures in people with epilepsy, especially kids[*].
+It may also have benefits for people with Alzheimer’s disease, Parkinson’s disease, or other degenerative cognitive diseases due to the neuroprotective impact of ketones have on the brain[*].

-Brain performance: There is some evidence suggesting that a keto diet can have benefits for productivity and mental performance [link to “Keto for Productivity and Mental Performance” article], as well as improving memory and mild cognitive impairment.
+There is some evidence suggesting that a keto diet can have benefits for productivity and mental performance, as well as improving memory and mild cognitive impairment[*][*][*].